MisakaRinOwO/EVE-Online-General-Ore-Calculator/README.md

 6/21/2022
-webpage framework completed, working on javascript. basic html-javascript interaction completed. added storing system for attributes
+webpage framework completed, working on javascript. basic html-javascript interaction completed. added storing system for attributes.
 Combined Attribute page with Calculator because difficulties of restoring data to refreshed website.
-Working on efficiency calculation and display next
+Working on efficiency calculation and display next.

+6/22/2022
+Efficiency calculation and display completed.
+Working on textarea input analysis.